-1. BASIS OF PREPARATION AND ACCOUNTING POLICIES
+BASIS OF PREPARATION AND ACCOUNTING POLICIES 1

-1.1 GENERAL INFORMATION
+1.1.
+GENERAL INFORMATION

-Nu-World Holdings Limited is a company incorporated in South Africa.
+Nu-World Holdings Limited is a Company incorporated in South Africa.

-The address of its registered office is 35, 3rd Street, Wynberg, Sandton, 2199.
+The address of its registered office is 682, Pretoria Main Road, Wynberg, Sandton, 2199.

-The principal business of the company is a holding company listed on the JSE.
+The principal business of the Company is a holding company listed on the JSE.
 Its subsidiaries import and export a diversified range of Electrical Appliances, Consumer Electronics and Branded Consumer Durables.

-The consolidated and separate financial statements have been presented in South African Rand, and all amounts have been rounded to the nearest thousand Rand.
+The consolidated annual financial statements have been presented in South African Rand, and all amounts have been rounded to the nearest Rand.

-The consolidated and separate financial statements of Nu-World Holdings Limited for the year ended 31 August 2017 were authorised for issue in accordance with a resolution of the Directors on 23 October 2017.
+The consolidated financial statements of Nu-World Holdings Limited for the year ended 31 August 2019 were authorised for issue in accordance with a resolution of the Directors on 25 October 2019.

-1.2 STATEMENT OF COMPLIANCE
+1.2.
+STATEMENT OF COMPLIANCE

-The consolidated and separate financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and its interpretations adopted by the IASB, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and financial pronouncements as issued by the Financial Reporting Council, the JSE Limited's Listing Requirements and the requirements of the Companies Act of South Africa.
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and its interpretations adopted by the IASB, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and financial pronouncements as issued by the Financial Reporting Council, the JSE Limited's Listing Requirements and the requirements of the Companies Act of South Africa.

-1.3 BASIS OF PREPARATION
+BASIS OF PREPARATION 1.3

-The consolidated and separate financial statements have been prepared on the historical cost basis, unless stated otherwise.
+The consolidated annual financial statements have been prepared on the historical cost basis, unless stated otherwise.

-1.4 ACCOUNTING POLICIES
+1.4.
+ACCOUNTING POLICIES

-The consolidated and separate financial statements incorporate the following principal accounting policies, which have been applied consistently to all periods presented in these consolidated and separate financial statements unless stated otherwise.
+The consolidated financial statements incorporate the following principal accounting policies, which have been applied consistently to all periods presented in these consolidated financial statements unless stated otherwise.

-1.4.1 Standards, amendments and interpretations effective in 2017
+1.4.1.
+Standards, amendments and interpretations effective in 2019